 Five-year document retention

-You must maintain a record of all completed transactions for five years, including:
+You must maintain an organized record of all completed transactions for five years, including:

 - Procured insurance contracts,

 - Amount of premium paid or to be paid,